 After the war, he returned to politics, again serving on the Prime Minister’s cabinet.
 In the following years, Churchill’s political career declined.
 People felt his views were out of touch and too extreme, so he took time off to pursue writing again.
 But as global politics heated up before the onset of World War II, he rejoined the political realm.

 In September 1939, Britain declared war on Germany.
-Churchill was reappointed as the head of the Royal Navy and as a member of the war cabinet.
+England reappointed as the head of the Royal Navy and as a member of the war cabinet.
 By May 1940, Parliament issued a motion of no-confidence against the Prime Minster, and King George VI appointed Churchill as the Prime Minister and Minister of Defense.
 He quickly made moves to keep the resistance against the Nazis alive and formed key alliances with the United States and Soviet Union.

-After WWII, Churchill took a brief reprieve from politics and returned to writing, publishing two more books and receiving the Nobel Prize in Literature.
+After WWII, Winston Churchill took a brief reprieve from politics and returned to writing, publishing two more books and receiving the Nobel Prize in Literature.
 In 1951, at the age of 77, he was re-elected as Prime Minister but retired four years later.
 He remained a Member of Parliament until shortly before his death, at the age of 90.

 Churchill’s timepieces have almost become as iconic as the man himself.
 He was a collector and known to have some of the most magnificent watches.
 Some standouts include Rolex’s 100,000th chronometer—a customized gold Datejust with his coat of arms on the back, given as a gift from Rolex founder Hans Wilsdorf—and a Lemania Chronograph made entirely of 18-karat yellow gold, from its case to its hands and hour markers.